uozuAho/aws-bootstrap/readme.md

   caused a 'unable to fetch parameter from parameter store' when creating the staging resource.
 Changing the parameter type to `String` in the nested stack solved the problem.
 See commit `1f54c5a`.

+# todo, not in book

+- automate certificate renewal
+- use ECS/EKS/Fargate